Raft of the Medusa

 Materials: Audio visual installation: reclaimed wood, laquered glass, used clothes, rope, oars, ladders, various objects, 3 HD monitors, 3 Brightsign 4K HD224 media players, stereo audio speakers.

 Dimensions: Variable 287 x 246 x 380 cm

-Exhibition history: 2020 John Hansard Gallery, Southampton; The Edge, Bath; The Arts Institute, Plymouth UK; 2015 Humber Street Gallery, Hull, UK; 2013 Yorkshire Sculpture Park, UK
+Exhibition history: 2020 John Hansard Gallery, Southampton, UK; 2019 The Edge, Bath and The Arts Institute, Plymouth UK; 2015 Humber Street Gallery, Hull, UK; 2013 Yorkshire Sculpture Park, UK

 Courtesy: Lucy + Jorge Orta

-The Raft of the Medusa, an enormous make-shift raft-sculpture commissioned by Yorkshire Sculpture Park (2013) includes this immersive three-channel audio-video installation.
-Inspired by the romantic depiction of the shipwreck Le Radeau de la Méduse (Théodore Géricault 1818-1819), the installation is a symbol of man’s fragility, helplessness and hope, evoking the fateful journeys of slaves and migrants throughout history.
-The video installation was commissioned by the Arts Council of England (2019) and closes a cycle of three performances that took place at Yorkshire Sculpture Park (2013), Les Moulins (2015) and Humber Street Gallery (2017).
+The Raft of the Medusa is an immersive three-channel audio-video installation first commissioned by Yorkshire Sculpture Park in 2013.
+Inspired by the romantic depiction of the shipwreck Le Radeau de la Méduse (Théodore Géricault 1818-1819), the work is a symbol of man’s fragility, helplessness and hope, evoking the fateful journeys of slaves and migrants throughout history.